lczub/robotframework-magik/README.rst

 Precondition

 - Adjust variable file variables_sw43_cbg.py_ for your SW4.x image to test
-- Adjust variable file variables_sw51_cbg.py_ for your SW5.x session to test
+- Adjust variable file variables_sw51_cbg.py_ or variables_sw52_cbg.py_ for your SW5.x session to test

 Expectation: